OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 </html>
 ```

-### Examine the Sign-in Page Macros
+### Examine the Sign-in Page Mustache Variables

-Throughout the default Sign-in Page code, you will see entries surrounded by curly braces `{{}}` such as the one highlighted here.
-These are called **macros**.
-Macros generate code that can be applied in the Sign-In Page code editor.
-The data these macros depend upon are configurable in Okta's Branding UI.
+Throughout the default Sign-in Page code, you will see variables surrounded by curly braces `{{}}` such as the one highlighted here.
+This is because the Okta Sign In Page template uses the Mustache templating language in its HTML.
+These variables reference relevant values for the Sign In Page to load such as the favicon URL.

-### Sign-in Page Macro: `themedStylesUrl`
+### Sign-in Page Variable: `themedStylesUrl`

-The macro `{{themedStylesUrl}}` generates a CSS file that defines the primary and secondary colors for this page.
+The variable `{{themedStylesUrl}}` generates a CSS file that defines the primary and secondary colors for this page.

-### Sign-in Page Macro: `faviconUrl`
+### Sign-in Page Variable: `faviconUrl`

-The `{{faviconUrl}}` macro inserts the URL for the favicon.
+The `{{faviconUrl}}` variable inserts the URL for the favicon.
 The favicon can be changed in the Okta Branding UI.

-### Sign-in Page Macro: `pageTitle`
+### Sign-in Page Variable: `pageTitle`

-The `{{pageTitle}}` macro inserts the page title set in the Okta Branding UI.
+The `{{pageTitle}}` variable inserts the page title set in the Okta Branding UI.

-### Sign-in Page Macro: `SignInWidgetResource`
+### Sign-in Page Variable: `SignInWidgetResource`

-The `SignInWidgetResource` inserts the JavaScript and CSS files required to use the Okta Sign-In Widget.
+The `SignInWidgetResource` variable loads the JavaScript and CSS files required to use the Okta Sign-In Widget.

-### Sign-in Page Macro: `bgImageUrl`
+### Sign-in Page Variable: `bgImageUrl`

-The `{{bgImageUrl}}` macro inserts the URL to the background image configured in your Okta organization.
+The `{{bgImageUrl}}` variable inserts the URL to the background image configured in your Okta organization.
 You can upload and set this background image in the Okta Branding UI.

-### Sign-in Page Macro: `OktaUtil`
+### Sign-in Page Variable: `OktaUtil`

 Defines a global `OktaUtil` JavaScript object that contains methods used to complete the Okta sign-in flow.
 When an application uses the Okta-hosted sign-in page to sign a user in, information (called request context) is available about the target application and the request.